aurreum/docs/_sources/k8s/k8s.md

 To log in to the resource, do the following:

 1. From the menu, click **Resource** > **Resource**.
 The **Resource** page appears.
-2. From the host list, find the host where the files reside.
+2. From the host list, find the host where the K8s resource resides.
 If you have many hosts, use the search bar to find the host quickly.
 Click the host to expand its resource list.
 3. Click **Login** beside the resource.
 The **Login** window appears.
 4. In the **Login** window, enter the access key of the current ADPS user, and click **Login**.
 5. If your information is correct, you will be prompted that you have logged in to the resource successfully.